-The Pickens County Cultural Commission in Pickens, SC, is pleased to announce that the Pickens County Museum of Art & History’s “Thirty-Fifth Annual Juried South Carolina Artist’s Exhibition” reception and awards ceremony was held on Saturday Apr.
-26, 2014.
-The competition was open to all artists working in any medium, 18 years of age or older and living in South Carolina.
-The exhibition is on view until June 12, 2014.
+The “Pickens County Museum of Art & History’s Thirty-Sixth Annual Juried South Carolina Artists Competition” will take place beginning April 1, 2015.
+This competition is open to all artists working in any medium, 18 years of age or older and living in South Carolina.

 The panel of jurors for this year’s competition represents the best and brightest in South Carolina.
 Associate Professor and Gallery Director at Coastal Carolina University, Jim Arendt is an artist whose work explores the shifting paradigms of labor and place through narrative figure painting, drawing, prints, fabric and sculpture.
 Recently, Arendt was short-listed for The 1858 Prize for Contemporary Southern Art.
 His work was awarded the top prize at ArtFields©, Best in Show at Hub-Bub Gallery’s “Emerging Carolina” and was included in the 701 Contemporary Center for the Arts 701 CCA Prize 2012.
 He was awarded Best in Show during “Fantastic Fibers” at Yeiser Art Center, Paducah, KY.
 His work has been included in “Fiberarts International 2013″ in Pittsburgh and the 2013 Museum Rijswijk “Textile Biennial”, Netherlands.
 Arendt received his BFA from Kendall College of Art & Design and his MFA with a concentration in painting from the University of South Carolina.
 He has studied art in England and Spain and participated in residency programs including The Fields Project in Illinois, Arrowmont’s Tactility Forum, and has been an instructor at Penland School of Craft.